 Gran became an expert in making the most out of a few ingredients and stretching cheap cuts of meat into extravagant meals.
 Toad-in-the-hole was one of those meals, and of course, like many things, it stemmed from her Yorkshire pudding batter.
 The first time I saw my gran pull toad-in-the-hole out of the oven, I remember how wide my eyes were, dazzled by the hugely puffed and golden casserole dish with sausages poking out like turtle heads reaching out of their shells.
 It was a meal fit for a crowd, and a special treat on a Sunday (a day traditionally reserved for roasts in Britain).
 All everyone wanted was a corner piece of the casserole, a crispy edge, holding onto a fatty pork sausage with more eggy-soft, spongy Yorkshire pudding underneath.
 Comfort food at its finest. —Miranda Keyes

-Start by making the Yorkshire pudding batter.
-In a large bowl whisk together flour and salt.
-Make a well in the flour and crack in eggs.
-Whisk together to form a thick paste.
+- Heat the oven to 400°F. In a large bowl, whisk the flour and salt.
+Make a well in the flour mixture and crack in the eggs.
+Whisk to form a thick paste.

-Combine the milk with water.
-Gradually pour in milk mixture, whisking until smooth.
+- In a small bowl, combine the milk and water.
+Gradually pour the milk mixture into the flour mixture, whisking until smooth.
 The consistency of the batter should be between table cream and whipping cream.
-At this point, you can turn this batter into Yorkshire puddings by baking them in a 12-cup muffin tin for 25 minutes, or proceed to make Toad-in-the-Hole (which I highly recommend).
+At this point, you can turn the batter into Yorkshire puddings by baking them in a 12-cup muffin tin for 25 minutes, or proceed to make Toad in the Hole (which I highly recommend).

-Remove sausages from the oven and pour Yorkshire pudding batter in between sausages.
-Place back in the oven until Yorkshire pudding is golden brown and sausages are cooked through, about 35 to 40 minutes.
-Serve with mashed potatoes, gravy and steamed vegetables.
+- Remove the sausages from the oven.
+Pour the Yorkshire pudding batter in between the sausages.
+Continue to bake for 35 to 40 minutes, until the Yorkshire pudding is golden brown and the sausages are cooked through.